DataDog/integrations-core/datadog_checks_dev/README.md

   Create scaffolding for a new integration.

 Options:
-  -t, --type [check]   The type of integration to create -l, --location TEXT  Where to create the integration -q, --quiet          Show less output
+  -t, --type [check]      The type of integration to create -l, --location TEXT     The directory where files will be written -ni, --non-interactive  Disable prompting for fields -q, --quiet             Show less output
   -n, --dry-run           Only show what would be created -h, --help              Show this message and exit.
 ```

 #### Dep